How to Get Your Tennessee

 How long does it take to become a licensed teacher in Tennessee?

-The timeline to become a licensed teacher in Tennessee can vary depending on your educational background and the specific pathway you choose.
+The timeline to becoming a licensed teacher in Tennessee varies depending on your educational background and the specific pathway you choose.

 How much do Tennessee teachers make?